altair21/watchdoge/README.md

 1. `watchdoge config email xxx@xx.xx`
 2. `watchdoge config password xxxx`
 3. `watchdoge config service qq`.
 As Gmail has so many authorization to access, watchdoge only support `qq` email and `163` email by now. **default `service` is `qq`**.
-4. `watchdoge config mode all`. `mode` config has 3 valid value, **default is `end`**, you will receive one email with entire output when command execute finish.
-If you set `all`, you will receive email with output everytime terminal has stdout or stderr, and one email when command execute finish.
-If you set `err`, you will receive email with output everytime terminal has stderr, and one email when command execute finish.
+4. `watchdoge config mode all`.
+Property `mode` has 3 valid value:
+  - `end`(**default**): you will only receive one email with entire output when command execute finish.
+  - `all`: you will receive email with output everytime terminal has stdout or stderr, and one email when command execute finish.
+  - `error`: you will receive email with output everytime terminal has stderr, and one email when command execute finish.
 5. you can run any command wrapped with `watchdoge`, for example `watchdoge ls`, `watchdoge ping -c 10 www.bing.com`.

 ## Further